mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

 - Refactor the project into modules.
 - Upload files to a storage account using Terraform.
 - Create a Content Delivery Network with Azure Front Door.
+- Assign a Web application Firewall (WAF) policy to Front Door.

 <!-- <p align="center">